 Differences in the drive sprockets for the two different tracks can be gleaned from this drawing.
 (Picture from TM 9-2350-261-10.)

-This M113A2 has been outfitted to look like a Vietnam-era ACAV vehicle, but its raised idler wheel gives it away.
+This M113A2 has been outfitted to look like a Vietnam-era ACAV vehicle, but its raised idler wheel and revised engine exhaust outlet give it away.
 Smoke grenade launchers are not fitted to this vehicle.

 These two pipes are for the personnel heater.
 The exhaust elbow is in the foreground, and the intake elbow is partially hidden behind it.

 At the left rear corner of the hull is the rear bilge pump outlet.
 A lifting eye is just to the right of the pump outlet, and below these are the right tail light and the telephone connector.

 The driver's position can be seen to the right of this image, and the vehicle commander was placed directly ahead of the camera.
 The mesh grille just to the driver's right is for engine air intake.
 An exhaust grille was placed to the right of the air intake grille.
 Tow hooks can be seen stowed above the shovel.

 As above, two bench seats for passengers are placed along the hull sides, and a single jump seat is directly behind the vehicle commander's position.
 The roof hatch is open on this vehicle.
 The dark green device in the front right corner of the passenger compartment is the personnel heater.

 A closer look at the interior is provided here.
 The radio and intercom installation is on the left side of the vehicle, and just ahead of this is a fire extinguisher bottle.
 The driver's adjustable seat post is at the front of the vehicle, and the steering levers, instruments, and accelerator pedal are all visible.
 The black-knobbed lever placed high to the driver's right is the transmission shift lever, and just below this is the ramp actuating lever.